(207) 200-3057 [email protected]

 Participants will:

-• To learn to communicate effectively across cultural groups
+• Learn to communicate effectively across cultural groups

-• To help participants interrogate assumptions they may have about group norms and to critically analyze where those norms have come from, determining whether or not they continue to be useful in next contexts
+• Help interrogate assumptions they may have about group norms and to critically analyze where those norms have come from, determining whether or not they continue to be useful in future contexts

-• To understand what happens when we are not utilizing the same “rules” or “norms” as others in the group
+• Understand what happens when we are not utilizing the same “rules” or “norms” as others in the group

-• To interrogate what the role of communication is in helping us either be confused or understand one another
+• Explore what the role of communication is in helping us either be confused or understand one another

-• To raise awareness of our reactions in conflict and communication styles
+• Have awareness raised of our reactions in conflict and communication styles

 Redundancia: A Foreign Language Simulation | 1.5 hours (In person only)